-Marinades have been around for centuries.
-The ancient Egyptians used marinades as well as the Romans.
-Asians have been using marinades for centuries as well based primarily on soy.
+Marinades have been around for centuries; the ancient Egyptians used marinades, as well as the Romans.
+Asians have been using marinades for centuries that are based primarily on soy.

 The word marinade came about in the early 17th century from the Latin word mare(which means sea).
 Some say the word came from the French, others say it came from the Italians and others say it was English.

 Early civilizations used salt to preserve meats for cooking later.
 Some places in the world still put a salt crust on the meats before they put them on the grill.
-This does produce a remarkable flavor but for those who have heart problems this may not be the preferred way to enjoy grilled meat.
+This does produce a remarkable flavor but for those who have heart problems, this may not be the preferred way to enjoy grilled meat.
 The right amount of salt can enhance the flavor of many marinades.

 What are the Basic Marinades Characteristics

-Marinades are the balance of acids, fats and seasonings.
-Knowing which acid to use along with the right fats and seasonings make all the difference to how well a marinade performs.
+Marinades bring the right balance of acids, fats, and seasonings.
+Knowing how to best use acid in a marinade; along with the right fats and seasonings, can make all the difference to how well a marinade performs.
 More marinades today are reducing the amount of salt and using substitutes to achieve the same flavor.

-The main reason for this is to keep the acid from breaking the meat down.
-If there is too much acid you run the risk of having your meat turn to mush.
-Finding the right balance will require experimentation on your part.
+This ratio helps keep the acid from breaking the meat down too much.
+If there is too much acid; you run the risk of ruining your meat.
+Finding the right balance will require some experimentation on your part to achieve that balance.

-Some of the experts recommend using sugar of some sort for your marinade.
-I find that using fruits can do that better.
-Some fruits to consider in a marinade are peaches, papayas, plums, strawberries, and pineapple.
-Always choose a fruit that is high in natural sugars for the marinade.
-You must also consider the flavor profile you are looking for.
+Some experts recommend using sugar in your marinade; using certain fruits may be a better substitute.
+Some fruits to consider for great marinades are peaches, papayas, plums, strawberries, and pineapple.
+Always, choose a fruit that is high in natural sugars, this gives you a sweeter flavor; you must also consider the flavor profile you are looking for sweet or tangy.

 This is what the basic marinade will look like: